Holostei

 Holostei is a group of ray-finned bony fish.
 It is divided into two major clades, the Halecomorphi, represented by the single living genus, Amia with two species, the bowfins (Amia calva and Amia ocellicauda), as well as the Ginglymodi, the sole living representatives being the gars (Lepisosteidae), represented by seven living species in two genera (Atractosteus, Lepisosteus).
-The earliest members of the clade appeared during the Early Triassic, over 250 million years ago.
+The earliest members of the clade, which are putative "semionotiforms" such as Acentrophorus and Archaeolepidotus, are known from the Middle to Late Permian and are among the earliest known neopterygians.

 Holostei was thought to be regarded as paraphyletic.
-However, a recent study provided evidence that the Holostei are the closest living relates of the Teleostei, both within the Neopterygii.
+However, a recent study provided evidence that the Holostei are the closest living relatives of the Teleostei, both within the Neopterygii.
 This was found from the morphology of the Holostei, for example presence of a paired vomer.
-Holosteans are closer to teleosts than are the chondrosteans, the other group intermediate between teleosts and cartilaginous fish, which are regarded as (at the nearest) a sister group to the Neopterigii.
+Holosteans are closer to teleosts than are the chondrosteans, the other group intermediate between teleosts and cartilaginous fish, which are regarded as (at the nearest) a sister group to the Neopterygii.

 The spiracles of holosteans are reduced to vestigial remnants and the bones are lightly ossified.
 The thick ganoid scales of the gars are more primitive than those of the bowfin.

 Characteristics

 Holosteans share with other non-teleost ray-finned fish a mixture of characteristics of teleosts and sharks.
 In comparison with the other group of non-teleost ray-finned fish, the chondrosteans, the holosteans are closer to the teleosts and further from sharks: the pair of spiracles found in sharks and chondrosteans is reduced in holosteans to a remnant structure: in gars, the spiracles do not even open to the outside; the skeleton is lightly ossified: a thin layer of bone covers a mostly cartilaginous skeleton in the bowfins.
 In gars, the tail is still heterocercal but less so than in the chondrosteans.
 Bowfins have many-rayed dorsal fins and can breathe air like the bichirs.

+In the holosteans a primary pulmonoid (respiratory) swim bladder is still present, a trait that was independently lost in both chondrostei and teleostei, the only other two lineages of fish with a swim bladder (in some teleosts the swim bladder have since evolved to become secondarily respiratory again).

 The gars have thick ganoid scales typical of sturgeons whereas the bowfin has thin bony scales like the teleosts.
 The gars are therefore in this regard considered more primitive than the bowfin.

 The name Holostei derives from the Greek words holos, meaning whole, and osteon, meaning bone: a reference to their bony skeletons.